sadransh/sadra/content/authors/admin/_index.md

 **Welcome to My Personal Page  :wave:**

-My Name is Sadra and I am a Doctoral Candidate in Electrical Engineering focused on applied AI/ML research at RICS Lab.
+My name is Sadra, and I am a Doctoral Candidate in Electrical Engineering focused on applied AI/ML research at RICS Lab.
 Currently, my work is focused on Computer Vision and Deep Learning for industrial systems.
-I am interested in putting state of the art research from academia into practice and enabling industy with AI.
-Prior to joining RICS Lab, I worked on bionic robots, ML optimization algorithms, as well as designing embedded systems to control robots at FUM Advanced Robotics Lab.
+I am interested in putting state-of-the-art research from academia into practice and enabling industry with AI.
+Before joining RICS Lab, I worked on bionic robots, ML optimization algorithms, and designing embedded systems to control robots at FUM Advanced Robotics Lab.

 I spent a fantastic internship at Truveta from January to April 2022.